-- 1. Games are played on a 24 minute continuous clock with two 12 minute halves unless one team gains a 34-point advantage, at which point, the score is no longer kept.
+- 1. Games are played on a 40 minute continuous clock with two 20-minute halves unless one team gains a 34-point advantage, at which point, the score is no longer kept.
 Clock stops only for timeouts or injuries. - 2.
 Halftime is one minute. - 3.
 Each time the ball is spotted, a team has 30 seconds to snap the ball.
-Teams will receive one warning before a delay-of-game penalty is enforced. - 4.
-Each team has two 30-second timeout per half. - 5.
-Officials can stop the clock at their discretion. - 6.
-In the event of an injury, the clock will stop then restart when the injured player is removed from the field of play and both teams are lined up ready to restart the play.
+Teams will receive one warning before a delay-of-game penalty is enforced.